OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 Invoking the `/api` endpoint on your instance, for example [https://samples.octopus.app/api](https://samples.octopus.app/api), will return the version your instance is running.

-`octopus.com` publishes a JSON feed of every verion of Octopus Server and its corresponding release date here: `https://octopus.com/download/upgrade/v3`
+We publish a JSON feed of every version of Octopus Server and its corresponding release date here: `https://octopus.com/download/upgrade/v3`

 Using these two endpoints, you can write a script that finds an appropriate version to which to upgrade.